 We want to offer our employees a great place to work.
-Because only satisfied and successful employees make long-term corporate high performance possible.
-That’s why we do our utmost to provide fair working conditions and create a corporate culture in which everyone feels comfortable.
-Just as is in sports, we are committed to recognizing performance, commitment and achievements and to rewarding them accordingly.
-Therefore, we are active on many levels to remain an attractive and competitive employer in the global job market.
+We know that satisfied, happy employees are the only way to sustain excellent performance over time.
+That’s why we prioritize fair working conditions and a corporate culture where everyone feels welcome.
+Just like in the world of sport, we are committed to recognizing performance, commitment and achievements and to rewarding them accordingly.
+We are proactive on a number of levels to retain our status as an attractive and competitive employer in the global job market.

-A strong culture of trust with open and honest communication is also extremely important to us whenever we engage in dialog with our employee representatives.
-Codetermination is an essential aspect of our HR work.
-Together, we create the basis for successfully implementing our key issues in the respective bodies, in particular the Central Works Council and the Executive Staff Representation Committee.
+A strong culture of trust built on open and honest communication is also extremely important to us in our dealings with employee representatives.
+Co-determination is an essential aspect of our HR work.
+Working together, we create a solid basis for the successful execution of our core topics through the various bodies, in particular the Central Works Council and the Executive Staff Representation Committee.

-Attractive, fair and competitive compensation is an essential prerequisite for recruiting and retaining excellent employees.
-Since we want to give employees an additional incentive to perform at their best and to act in a results-focused manner, they are also appropriately involved in the company’s success.
-The annual success bonus, which is directly dependent on business performance, is paid in addition to the fixed salary.
+Attractive, fair and competitive compensation is essential in the war to gain and retain excellent talent.
+Since we want to give employees an additional incentive to perform at their best and to act in a results-driven manner, they are also entitled to a suitable share in the company’s success.
+The annual success bonus, which is directly linked to our business performance, is paid in addition to a fixed salary.

-In addition, employees benefit from company benefits, which are offered to both full-time and part-time employees.
-The type and extent of the benefits are defined according to the respective regional statutory requirements and normal market practice.
-We pay our staff on the basis of work-related criteria, such as job requirements and performance, and in accordance with the respective local market requirements.
+In addition, both full- and part-time employees are entitled to various company benefits.
+The type and extent of these benefits are determined by local laws and regulations, and by conventional market practice.
+We pay our staff on the basis of work-related criteria, such as job description and performance, and in accordance with the respective local market requirements.
 Men and women are paid equally at Infineon.
 Each employee receives appropriate, transparent remuneration for their work, in compliance with all legal standards.

-Global HR costs for active, internal Infineon employees were 2,347 million euros in the 2018 fiscal year.
-These costs incorporate wages and salaries, including overtime and bonuses, as well as social costs.
+Global HR costs for active internal employees came to 2,533 million euros in the 2019 fiscal year.
+These costs include wages and salaries, plus overtime, bonuses and social security costs.

-Whether it’s a natural catastrophe, an educational project or local activities like helping the kindergarten next door, with various actions, Infineon employees at all locations are committed to helping others.
-They help to make the world a little better – not just by donating money, but also by active participation.
-Voluntary community social commitment – we call it corporate citizenship – is an integral part of our corporate culture and is supported by Infineon.
+From natural disasters through education initiatives to community involvement projects like helping the daycare center next door, Infineon employees at all locations have shown their commitment to assisting others in a variety of ways.
+They help to make the world a little better – not just by donating money, but also by giving their time.
+Community volunteering and social engagement – we call it corporate citizenship – is an integral part of our corporate culture and is supported by Infineon.

-Infineon has been participating in the Great Place to Work® survey for several years.
-The aim is to continuously improve our working conditions and promote our corporate and trust culture – in line with our strategic objectives “Have the right competencies in place” and „Foster leadership excellence and build a strong high-performance culture."
+The aim is to continuously improve our working conditions and promote our corporate and trust culture – in line with our strategic objectives “Have the right competencies in place” and „Foster leadership excellence and build a strong, high performance culture“.

 A “Great Place to Work®” is a workplace where you can